edswafford/SimRacingFFB/docs/SimRacingFFB-Requirements.md

 ### 1.1 Multi-Game Support

 - The application shall support multiple racing simulator games (e.g., iRacing, Assetto Corsa, Automobilista 2).
+- The core force feedback logic shall not depend on which game is providing telemetry data.
+- The core logic shall operate identically regardless of the source game.
+- Adding support for a new game shall not require changes to the core force feedback logic.
-- Each game integration shall be isolated such that adding or modifying one game does not affect others.
+- Modifying support for one game shall not affect other games.
-- Each game shall be treated as a telemetry data source exposed through a well-defined interface.

 ---